andrewjunyoung/writing/published/cooking/gnocchi_con_crema/gnocchi_con_crema.md

 ## Foreword

+Some of the amounts below are approximated or guessed!
+I'll have to update them when I next re-try the recipe!

 This recipe builds up as you go through it.
 It's absolutely delicious, and my advice to get it ready as fast as possible is to start cooking as soon as possible and then prep the ingredients you're gonna use next while the others